Written and published on 18 February 2020; updated on 12 June 2020

 INVESTING IN STOCKS AND BONDS THROUGH A STOCK BROKERAGE FIRM

 When we invest our savings in stocks and bonds, say, in a margin account, then it seems to me that the opportunity exists for the stock broker to benefit from our holdings in a way a little reminiscent of banks.
 For instance, might not the stock broker use our margin account to day trade equities or maybe bonds in hopes of skimming some cream off our account, with the client being none the wiser?

-The best of stock brokers intent on skimming margin cream would most likely know what I learned … that the chance exists that some of the client’s stocks would need to be liquidated because of a margin deal gone south, unbeknownst to the client.
+The best of stock brokers intent on skimming margin cream would most likely know what I learned … that the chance exists that some of the client’s stocks would need to be liquidated because of a broker’s side traded margin deal gone south, unbeknownst to the client.

 I remember in my mom’s time, stocks and bonds were actual pieces of paper that a brokerage handed to a client.
-Thus the client knew for sure what he or she owned; there was the paper to prove it.
+Thus the client knew for sure what he or she owned; the stockholder or bondholder had the paper to prove it.

-In a sense, then, the holdings of the client might be considered, potentially, to be ‘phantom’ holdings.
-While possible, it seems to me such an approach to skimming margin cream might cause some last-minute sweat of the brow on the part of the broker if the client decides to trade or transfer a ‘phantom’ stock or bond.
+In a sense, then, the stock and bond holdings of the modern-day brokerage client might be viewed as ‘phantom’ holdings.
+While possible, it seems to me such an approach to skimming margin cream might cause some last-minute sweat of the brow of the broker if the client were to decide to trade or transfer a ‘phantom’ stock or bond.

-What I am thinking is that the desire of a stock and bond broker to profit from ‘phantom’ trades might lead them to push very risky stocks onto a client, to cover the broker’s losses.
-So in that instance, the financial interests of the broker would be opposed to the financial interests of his client, do you not think?
+What I am thinking is that the desire of stock and bond brokers to profit from ‘phantom’ trades might lead them to push very risky stocks onto a client, to cover the broker’s losses.
+In such instances, the financial interests of the broker would be opposed to the financial interests of his client, do you not think?

 In love, light and joy,